EPPO Global Database and GD Desktop (replacing PQR)

 This software contains the following data which is directly extracted from GD:

-- Basic information for many species (more than 80 000) that are of interest to agriculture, forestry and plant protection (scientific names, synonyms, common names, taxonomic position and EPPO Codes).
+- Basic information for many species that are of interest to agriculture, forestry and plant protection (scientific names, synonyms, common names, taxonomic position and EPPO Codes).

 - Geographical distribution of regulated pests (including invasive alien plants) with world maps.